oliguo/Server-Deployment/README.md

 # cat /proc/sys/vm/swappiness
 # 60

-it means over 60 then will use the swap
+it means the memory is over 40(100-60) then will use the swap, but it will make the disk I/O frequently, suggest to change to over 90 then we use swap

+# sudo nano /etc/sysctl.conf
+---
+vm.swappiness = 10
+---
+# sudo sysctl -p

 1.check swap: